-Over the past 200 years, human activities have had significant impact on atmospheric composition yet the impacts in polar and remote high-latitude and high-altitude regions are poorly resolved.
-Shallow ice coring programs have been, and will continue to be done through individual or small-group projects at targeted sites (e.g., ice coring in mid-latitude temperate glaciers, Alaska, and in selected areas of the Arctic and Antarctic) and through internationally coordinated scientific traverses (e.g., International Trans-Antarctic Science Expedition, Norwegian-U.S. Scientific Traverse of East Antarctica) or other logistical models (e.g. RAICA US-South Korea collaboration collecting coastal West Antarctic ice cores).
-Some of these shallow coring arrays must also be updated in coming years since many ice cores, including the International Trans-Antarctic Scientific Expedition cores, were established in the late 1990s to early 2000s and are thus missing the last 20 years of information.
-Returning to sites and taking firn cores to depths of 10-15 m would provide such an update.
+Over the past 200 years, human activities have significant impact on atmospheric composition yet the impacts in polar and remote high-latitude and high-altitude regions are poorly resolved.
+Shallow ice coring programs have been, and will continue to be done through individual or small-group projects at targeted sites (e.g., ice coring in mid-latitude temperate glaciers, Alaska, and in selected areas of the Arctic and Antarctic) and through internationally coordinated scientific traverses International Trans-Antarctic Science Expedition, Norwegian-U.S. Scientific Traverse of East Antarctica) or other logistical models (e.g. RAICA US-South Korea collaboration collecting coastal West and taking firn cores to depths of 10-15 m would provide such an update.
 While shallow coring has been done in a number of locations, more cores are needed in order to understand whether observed patterns are regional, hemispheric, or global.
 Through a combination of over-snow science traverses and coordinated individual site efforts, an extensive array of relatively easy-to-recover ice core records, driven by individual and group proposals, is a mainstay of the ice coring community with the following objectives: